Massachusetts House of Representatives' 3rd Middlesex district

-The Massachusetts 3rd General Court District (or "3rd Middlesex") is an electoral district for the Massachusetts House of Representatives.
+Massachusetts House of Representatives' 3rd Middlesex district (or "3rd Middlesex") is an electoral district for the Massachusetts House of Representatives.
 Located in central Massachusetts, it comprises the towns of Hudson, Maynard and Stow (all of which are located in Middlesex County), as well as the town of Bolton (located in Worcester County).
 Democrat Kate Hogan of Stow has represented the district since 2013.
 She is running unopposed for re-election in the 2020 Massachusetts general election.

 The current district geographic boundary overlaps with those of the Massachusetts Senate's Middlesex and Worcester district and Worcester and Middlesex district.

-District History
+District history

-The 3rd District has existed in its current iteration since the 2004 redistricting.
+The 3rd district has existed in its current iteration since the 2004 redistricting.

 Former locale

 The district previously covered part of Charlestown, circa 1872.